veelenga/veelenga.github.io/_posts/2015-09-05-make-your-own-shard-in-crystal-language.markdown

 Initialized empty Git repository in /home/veelenga/dev/hallo/.git/
 {% endhighlight %}

-Here I'm passing `app` because I am making a binary program.
+Here I'm passing `app` argument to `crystal init` command because I am making a binary program.
 If you want to make a library instead you have to use `crystal init` command with type `lib`.
 Run `crystal init -h` for more information.

 <br>